Our Review Process

 If you have diabetes type 2 and are overweight, selecting the right set of exercises to manage your blood sugar (glucose) levels can be overwhelming.
 If you’re just starting, begin your healthy journey with activities like cycling, weightlifting, resistance band exercises, walking, swimming, aerobic dance, and calisthenics.
 These exercises are effective and can give excellent results when done consistently.
 Also know about reversing type 2 diabetes.

-Can Diabetes Type 2 be Cured by Exercise?
+Can Diabetes Type 2 be Controlled by Exercise?

 Exercising is a tried-and-tested way of improving insulin sensitivity throughout the body.
 If you are consistent with exercise for a significant period, you can manage to control your blood sugar levels.
 Although type 2 diabetes has rare chances of reversing, you can undoubtedly bring your blood sugar levels to the normal range.
 People with prediabetes can even reverse their condition with regular exercise and a healthy lifestyle.